-- Use other citrus: This recipe works well with oranges, blood oranges, Pamelo and limes.
+- Use another citrus: This recipe works well with oranges, blood oranges, Pamela, and limes.
 If you would like to use limes, we recommend you make our lime curd recipe as well.

-- Skip the crust: To save time and calories you can skip preparing the crust all together and just make the mousse.
+- Skip the crust: To save time and calories you can skip preparing the crust altogether and just make the mousse.

 - Skip the cream cheese: While the cream cheese adds great texture and creaminess, you can skip it to save some calories and double the cream in that case.